 use mysql; create database nextcloud; GRANT ALL ON nextcloud.* TO nextcloud@'$IP' IDENTIFIED BY '$PASSWORD'; flush privileges;

 If you want to allow root login from any IP address, you can change $IP to '%'.
 However this is not recommended, especially if your database server has a public IP address (because then anyone can try to access it).

 Next, restart the mariadb service so the new configs are loaded by running:

 Installing the Nextcloud application

-Now that we have a database that Nextcloud can use, we need to deploy the frontend application.
-First login to the server that you will be installing Nextcloud on.
-Create a root shell again by running
+You must now deploy the frontend application.
+First log into the server that you will be installing Nextcloud on.
+Once logged in, switch to the root shell again by running: